KnightOS/knightos.org/documentation/tutorials/getting-started-c/inline-asm.md

 must be returned in `hl`).
 The asm getRandom function returns its value in register a!

-Obviously, that means `ld l, a` is needed before returning, giving the final function of
+Obviously, that means `ld l, a` is needed before returning.

+However, there's one more small issue: `pcall` is a macro KnightOS provides *for assembly code only*.
+To make `pcall`s in C bindings, you need to use a different macro, PCALL, which KnightOS provides for C.

+Furthermore, *all kernel functions, when used in C, need to be in all caps.*

+The final function, then, is as follows:

 {% highlight c %}
 unsigned char getRandom() __naked {
 	__asm
-	pcall(getRandom)
+	PCALL(GETRANDOM)
 	ld l, a
 	ret
 	__endasm;